hicommonwealth/commonwealth/knowledge_base/Package-Scripts.md

 ## test

-Definition: `nyc ts-mocha --project tsconfig.json ./test/**/*.spec.ts`
+Definition: `nyc ts-mocha --project tsconfig.json './test/**/*.spec.ts'`

 Description: Runs all tests in our /test directory.

 ## test-api

-Definition: `NODE_ENV=test nyc ts-mocha --project tsconfig.json ./test/integration/api/**/*.spec.ts`
+Definition: `NODE_ENV=test nyc ts-mocha --project tsconfig.json './test/integration/api/**/*.spec.ts'`

 Description: Runs all tests in the /api subfolder of the /integration directory.

-## test-client

-Definition: `webpack-dev-server --config webpack/webpack.config.test.js`

-Description: Ostensibly used to test only client-side code.

-Considerations: The `webpack.config.test.js` file referenced does not exist. **Deprecated; recommend removal.**

-## test-consumer

-Definition: `ts-mocha --project tsconfig.json test/systemTests/consumer.test.ts --timeout 20000`

-Considerations: The `consumer.test.ts` file referenced does not exist. **Deprecated; recommend removal.**

 ## test-devnet

-Definition: `nyc ts-mocha --project tsconfig.json ./test/devnet/**/*.spec.ts`
+Definition: `nyc ts-mocha --project tsconfig.json './test/devnet/${TEST_DIR:-.}/**/*.spec.ts'`

 Description: Runs all tests in our `/devnet`` folder.

 ## test-emit-notif

-Definition `NODE_ENV=test nyc ts-mocha --project tsconfig.json ./test/integration/emitNotifications.spec.ts`
+Definition `NODE_ENV=test nyc ts-mocha --project tsconfig.json './test/integration/emitNotifications.spec.ts'`

 Description: Runs only the `emitNotifications.spec.ts` test, of the three `/integration`` folder "utils."

-## test-events

-Definition: `nyc ts-mocha --project tsconfig.json ./test/integration/events/*.spec.ts`

-Description: Ostensibly used to test all events in our integration folder.

-Considerations: Misleading name (should be integration-scoped).
-More importantly, we do not have an /events folder inside our /integration directory. **Deprecated; recommend removal.**

 ## test-integration-util

-Definition: `NODE_ENV=test nyc ts-mocha --project tsconfig.json ./test/integration/*.spec.ts`
+Definition: `NODE_ENV=test nyc ts-mocha --project tsconfig.json './test/integration/*.spec.ts'`

 Description: Runs tests living in the top level of our integration folder, where we house tests that require "integrated" components (e.g. tests that need access to a live Postgres database or a live Redis instance, rather than to the mock Postgres or Redis instances we use in util testing).

 Considerations: The script name might misleadingly suggest that this script would pick out specifically the /util subfolder in the /integration directory.
 Might we be better off moving the three top-level scripts (e.g. databaseCleaner.spec.ts) into a dedicated subfolder, and targeting that?

-Contributor: Timothee Legros

-## test-query

-Definition: `ts-node server/scripts/testQuery.ts`

-Description: Executes testQuery.ts, which runs a select query on chains, for unclear-to-this-documentarian reasons.

-Considerations: Why do we have this?
-Is a "test-" prefix name misleading, given that it is not, strictly speaking, a test (in the same sense as our ts-mocha scripts).

 Contributor: Timothee Legros